USTC-IMCL/subject-LFIQA-software/README.md

 ## Acknowledgement

 Any problem or quesition please email me: zsy7788@mail.ustc.edu.cn.
-Or propose a new issue for this project.
+Any new issue for this project is welcome.